gt-crnch-rg/read-the-docs/docs/general/containers-singularity.rst

 Singularity
 =======================

-Singularity is often used for more high-performance or AI-focused environments, and it has a few key differences from Docker:
+Singularity is often used for more high-performance or AI-focused environments.
+It has a few key differences from Docker:

 - Singularity has traditionally not required any kind of root or sudo privileges to execute.
-- Singularity containers typically compress all the layers
+- Singularity containers typically compress all the layers of a built image whereas Docker uses "layers".
+The tradeoff is that Docker images tend to be much larger, but you can potentially rollback to an earlier version of the container.

+For initial development and a focus on

 Installing Singularity Locally
 --------------------------